Great Food. Big Questions. Deep Conversations.

 It’s a friendly, fun gathering where we first share a meal and get to know others around our table.
 Then, just after we get pudding, we hear a 15-20 minute presentation addressing one of the big questions facing our lives and community.
 We’re then invited to discuss a series of questions arising from the presentation around our tables, digging deeper.
 There’s opportunities to engage with the speaker as well.

-We start with a wine reception, and our food will be a delicious homemade meal!
+We start with a wine reception, and our food will be a vegan meal from local Layla’s Kitchen!
 It’s free, but we gratefully accept donations.
 Please RSVP on this site so we can best meet dietary needs!

 Where: